jakubtomsu/dungeon-of-quake/doqm_format_spec.md

-# DOQM map file format specification
+# DQM map file format specification

 ## general info
-Maps are saved as a plain text, but use the `.doqm` file extension.
+Maps are saved as a plain text, but use the `.dqm` file extension.
 This means you can edit these levels with any text editor.
 Maps can also be split into two floors, using certain tiles.

 > **WARNING:** Text editors don't really use fonts with sqare aspect ratio characters, so the resulting level might end up looking a little stretched in-game.
 In some text